department-of-veterans-affairs/va.gov-team/products/veteran-military-records/dd214/prediscovery-findings.md

 - Questions to keep in mind:
     - Does fixing VADIR make sense?
     - What has been done to take this data from DEERS to VADIR?
-    - We have to validate [Issue#6042](https://github.com/department-of-veterans-affairs/vets.gov-team/issues/6042): is this the whole thing or only the tip of the iceberg?
+    - We have to validate: is this the whole thing or only the tip of the iceberg?

 Outcomes:
-- Enough information has now been gathered to complete the first draft of the [DD214 Pre-Discovery Deck](2017-12-21%20Draft%20v1%20DD214%20PreDiscovery%20Readout%20Deck%20.pptx)
+- Enough information has now been gathered to complete the [DD214 Pre-Discovery Deck](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/veteran-military-records/dd214/2018-01-11-final-dd214-prediscovery-readout-deck-.pptx)
 - [X] Gabriel will introduce Marvo to Jim Jones after...
     - [X] Marvo reminds him with a summary email in early January 2018.